ministryofjustice/moj-frontend/docs/components/add-another/_stacked_layout.md

 ### Designing the page and onward journey

+#### Heading

+Add a heading that describes the task, for example 'Add a participant'.
+This is not part of the component.

 #### Using multiple components on a page

 Do not add the stacked layout:

 - to a page more than once
 - to a page with the inline layout already on it
-- inside another 'add another' component to create a subsection (screenreaders may not announce it, and it may make the page harder to use for everyone)
+- inside another 'Add another' component to create a subsection (screenreaders may not announce it, and it may make the page harder to use for everyone)

 #### Other parts of the page